Future Of U.S. Troops Looms Over Afghan Leader's Visit

-JACKIE NORTHAM, BYLINE: Presidents Obama and Karzai have met several times in the past, and not always on the best of terms.
-Regardless of the tone of this meeting, it comes at a critical time, says Andrew Wilder, director of the Afghanistan-Pakistan programs at the U.S. Institute of Peace.
+Obama and Karzai have met several times in the past, but not always on the best of terms.
+Regardless of the tone of this meeting, it comes at a critical time, says Andrew Wilder, director of the Afghanistan and Pakistan programs at the United States Institute of Peace.

-NORTHAM: That agreement will authorize the size of a residual U.S. force in Afghanistan post-2014.
-At the moment, estimates vary from nine to 15,000 troops for counterterrorism operations and training Afghan forces.
-Karzai claims he wants a prolonged U.S. security presence, but at the same time, has been increasingly critical of the actions of American troops in Afghanistan.
+Among those agreements is the bilateral security agreement that would authorize the size of a residual U.S. force in Afghanistan past 2014.
+At the moment, estimates vary from 9,000 to 15,000 troops for counterterrorism operations and for training Afghan forces.
+Karzai says he wants a prolonged U.S. security presence, but at the same time he has been increasingly critical of the actions of American troops in Afghanistan.

 Wilder, who just returned from a visit to Kabul, says many of Afghanistan's elite are worried about what Karzai may say or do in Washington.

-WILDER: And that whole dynamic within Afghanistan is generating concerns that a meeting that doesn't go well could lead to a decision to bring home the remaining U.S. troops more quickly than I think most Afghans would feel comfortable about, because they're worried that would be politically destabilizing.
+"That whole dynamic within Afghanistan is generating concerns that a meeting that doesn't go well could lead to a decision to bring home the remaining U.S. troops more quickly than I think most Afghans feel comfortable about, because they're worried that could be politically destabilizing," he says.

-TOM LYNCH: That Karzai himself is committed to continuing to improve governance in his country, that he's committed to staying the course in terms of many of the human rights advances, the education advances, the quality of life advances.
+They hope "that Karzai himself is committed to continuing to improve governance in his country, that he's committed to staying the course in terms of many of the human rights advances, the education advances and the quality of life advances," Lynch says.

-NORTHAM: Especially as Karzai will be bringing a shopping list with him.
-He's looking for drones, helicopters and other military hardware.
+Karzai will be bringing a shopping list with him: He's looking for drones, helicopters and other military hardware.

 Anthony Cordesman, with the Center for Strategic and International Studies, says it's unlikely Karzai will get all that he wants.
-And Cordesman says a lot could change between now and the end of 2014.
+And he adds that a lot could change between now and 2014.

-NORTHAM: President Karzai is due to give a speech on Friday, after several days of meetings with administration officials, including President Obama.
+Karzai is due to give a speech Friday, after several days of meetings with administration officials, including Obama.
 The speech may be an opportunity to gauge how talks fared between the two leaders.